Have you ever thought about going abroad during your teacher training programme?

 Why did you choose your host country and the respective internship school?

-I had wanted to spend some time in Canada for a long time and the bilingualism of the country is interesting to me as a future French teacher.
+I had wanted to spend some time in Canada for a while and the bilingualism of the country was also interesting for me as a future French teacher.

-Did you do your internship at a local school or at a German school abroad?
+Did you complete your internship at a local school or a school abroad?

-I was at a German school abroad that followed both the Canadian curriculum and the Thuringian curriculum.
+I was at a school abroad that followed both the Canadian curriculum and the Thuringian curriculum.

 How did your school abroad differ from those in Germany?
 How did the students learn in your host country?

-The Canadian influence was already very noticeable, primarily, of course, in the fact that there were some students who had to learn German as a foreign language first.
-The main subjects were always bilingual.
+The Canadian influence was very noticeable, primarily of course because there were some students who first had to learn German as a foreign language.
+The main subjects were always taught bilingually.
 There were also more afternoon activities.

-I had my own French group, with which I also performed at the Christmas Bazaar.
+I had my own French club, with which I also performed at the Christmas Bazaar.

-Yes, the Canadians make it really easy to get in touch.
+Yes, the Canadians really make it very easy to make contact.
 They are very warm, helpful and very interested.
-Toronto is also a very multicultural city, where people from all over the world meet.
+Toronto is also very multicultural, where people from all over the world come together.
 I felt at home in the city very quickly.

 How high was the cost of living at your internship location?

 The cost of living was very high overall.
-Luckily, I had a scholarship for student teachers from the DAAD, which really helped me financially.
-The rental charges in Toronto are exploding right now and food is also a bit more expensive than in Germany.
+Fortunately, I had a scholarship for student teachers from the DAAD, which really helped me financially.
+The cost of rent in Toronto is skyrocketing and food is also a bit more expensive than in Germany.

 The biggest challenge was not completely losing sight of university and the responsibilities that come with it.
-I was very busy at school, additionally, there the time difference and I wasn't in Germany over Christmas, so I wasn't able to register my Master's thesis.
-I would have liked the university to be a little more accommodating, but I can only advise everyone to find a solution for the Master's thesis, even if you are in the middle of planning for the KSP.
+I was very busy at school, there was also the time difference and I wasn't in Germany over Christmas, so I wasn't able to register my master's thesis.
+I would have liked the university to be a little more accommodating, but I can only advise everyone to find a solution for the master's thesis, even if you are in the middle of planning for the KSP.

 What did you miss most about Germany?

-You always miss your family and friends at home, of course, but apart from that I didn't miss anything.
+Of course you always miss your family and friends back home, but apart from that I didn't miss anything.

 What do you miss from your host country?